msteffeck/django-mongodb-cascade/README.md

 #django_mongodb_cascade
 ======================

-Cascade saves and deletes to models that are embedding the saved/deleted model instance
+Cascade saves and deletes to models that are embedding the saved/deleted model instance.
+This is meant for django-nonrel, and Mongodb.

 When one model is embedded in another, it will not be updated if the instance of the embedded model is changed.
-This class decorator incorporates `post_save` and `post_delete` signals into the decorated model.
+This class decorator incorporates `post_init`, `post_save` and `post_delete` signals into the decorated model.

+Since this library uses django signals to manage the embedded-model updates, circumventing the normal Django saving process

 ####Example:
 ```python